vaguevoid/actions/README.md

   * [Share on Steam](#share-on-steam) - Build, Package, and Deploy to Steam

-This high level action makes some simplifying assumptions.
+The high level actions above make some simplifying assumptions.
 If they do not meet your needs you can drop down to the lower level actions below and combine them to build your own workflow steps: